sneha-afk/13s-docs-by-sneha/docs/bash.md

 | `2>`      | Redirect `stderr` (stderr 2> another process or file) |
 | `&>`      | Redirect both `stdout` and `stderr` (stdout/err &> another) |

-For example, sending the content of text file a.txt into the sort command:
+For example, sending the content of text file `a.txt` into the `sort` command:
 ```bash
 sort < a.txt
 ```

-And then storing the sorted lines into b.txt:
+And then storing the sorted lines into `b.txt`:
 ```bash
 sort < a.txt > b.txt
 ```